 Professor Emily Jackson, barrister and Deputy High Court Judge Deirdre Fottrell QC, and Mrs Justice Lucy Theis will be speaking in the third of the Association’s 2019 series of discussions between judges and academics.

 The conversation, Women, Reproductive Rights and the Law, will be held at the Hong Kong Theatre at the London School of Economics on Wednesday 6 November from 6.30-8pm.

 The event is free to attend.
-Register with Eventbrite.
-For more details, see the attached poster below.
+Register with Eventbrite (external link, opens in a new tab) For more details, see the attached poster below.

 After a welcome by Judge Sarah Asplin, Vice-President of the Association, delegates will hear talks on:

 - Current issues facing the judiciary – modern slavery and human trafficking, by barrister Parosha Chandran

 - County Lines – children at risk of crime and exploitation, by Sherry Peck, Chief Executive of Safer London